trueos/trueos-docs/trueos-handbook/introducing.rst

 FreeBSD and PC-BSD
 ------------------

-These features or enhancements were introduced for |trueos| and now separate |trueos| from |pcbsd|:
+These features or enhancements were introduced with |trueos| and now separate |trueos| from |pcbsd|:

 .. note:: |pcbsd| and FreeBSD are placed together as both are very similar "under the hood".
-Differences for either OS to |trueos| are listed here.
+The differences for either OS to |trueos|
+   are listed here.

 * Based on FreeBSD-CURRENT.